chrisheuberger/nationbuilder-guide/index.md

 Radish Lab is a full-service interactive creative agency based in Brooklyn, New York, focusing on people and projects committed to social change.
 We build innovative websites, applications, data visualizations, and interactive experiences for non-profits, cultural institutions, and all sorts of social impact organizations.

 We're also certified NationBuilder Architects and committed to the open exchange of knowledge and inspiration.
 If you have any suggestions or questions, please let us know.
-And if you'd like to contribute to this project, don't hesistate to [send a pull request](https://github.com/RadishLab/nationbuilder-guide){:target="_blank"} or [email us](mailto:chris@radishlab.com){:target="_blank"}.
+And if you'd like to contribute to this project, don't hesitate to [send a pull request](https://github.com/RadishLab/nationbuilder-guide){:target="_blank"} or [email us](mailto:chris@radishlab.com){:target="_blank"}.

 ## About NationBuilder